-Library: The Library Collections consist of published titles dating from 1536 to the present, including cartographic materials covering the Pacific Basin and the West Coast of the United States dating from 1850 to the present, as well as audio and video materials in multiple formats.
+The Library Collections consist of published titles dating from 1536 to the present, including cartographic materials dating from 1650 to the present primarily covering the Pacific Basin and the West Coast of the United States, as well as audio and video materials in multiple formats.

 The Park's Small Craft Collections consist of traditional and significant vessels that provide a fine introduction to boatbuilding and maritime trades.